“How do I track blog traffic in Google Analytics”-Content Marketing Manager

 Now click “Other” and choose “Landing Page URL Path” as a Primary Dimension…

 This report proves the point.
 It highlights that users, which the blog post as a first touchpoint, converted on a later visit within 90 days on a different channel.
 The insights here are more valuable because it illustrates different touchpoints of the user journey in relation to blog posts.

 The same analysis can be done with “Any Interaction”, “Last Interaction” and other custom segments like campaign.

 This is advanced to most.
 Multi-channel funnel reports and attribution is the archnemesis of a web analyst, which requires on-going consulting to validate the data.
 This report is not a “quick glance” report that to suddenly get insights from.

-Another downside is multi-channel funnel reports can’t be visualized in Google Data Studio.
+Another downside is multi-channel funnel reports can’t be visualized in Google Looker Studio.
 This means manual reporting is required.
 It’s also possible this report warrants more questions than answers from executives.

 5 – Events

 Events are user interactions with content that can be measured independently from a web-page or a screen load (source).

 Go to Behavior -> Events -> Top Events

 The events are somewhat different from the rest.
 The metrics shown for Events are not sales or revenue directly, but more on “hits” on whatever user activity.
 Implement event tracking through Google Tag Manager to see the effectiveness of this.